Laky2k8/RSS_Reader/README.md

 I also plan to add viewing the contents of the posts themselves, but I didn't really have time to add it and right now this works fine enough.

-It's somewhat based on the Waveshare LVGL demo for the module: https://www.waveshare.com/wiki/ESP32-S3-Touch-AMOLED-1.8#05_LVGL_WITH_RAM.
+It's somewhat based on the Waveshare LVGL demo for the module: https://www.waveshare.com/wiki/ESP32-S3-Touch-AMOLED-1.8#05_LVGL_WITH_RAM. <br>
 WIP image rendering (still in development) is based on https://github.com/Laky2k8/EvilAssWizardGame 0.0.1.

 <br>